jcbrinfo/bakfile/README.md

 # Bakfile: A Private File Server

 This repository permits to build Docker images for a secure rsync server and related utilities.
-Users are authentified using SSH public keys.
+Users are authenticated using SSH public keys.
 The goal of this repository is to make the following tasks easier:

 * Setup a secure rsync server for a LAN.